 This very large Empire, due to the possibilities of that time, can not be governed in a centralized way, and so territories, in particular the peripherical ones, are subdivided into Counties that are assigned to Vassals, persons skilled and faithful, choosen by the Emperor, in charge of governing the lands in his name.

 The imperial investiture constitutes title of nobility.
 Together with Counts of frank origin there are also Counts od longobard origin.
-In areas having a particular strategical importance these earldoms are grouped in Marquisates, and one of the Counts receives a power, mainly of military tipe, over the other Counts, and he is establishes Maquis over a quite large territory.
+In areas having a particular strategical importance these Counties are grouped in Marquisates, and one of the Counts receives a power, mainly of military tipe, over the other Counts, and he is establishes Maquis over quite a large territory (anyway this will happen later).
 In this way a hierarchical structure is established, having on top the Emperor, who has some Vassals who have to respond to the Emperor himself.
 In turn, Vassals can give part of their rights and lands to other people, so called Vavasours, which has to govern in name of the Vassal.
 Still Vavasours can do the same, generating the further power level of the Vavasour's Vassals.
 The power over a territory implies also to have unlimited authority over people living in that territory.
 All the beneficiaries of these rights should govern on behalf of the Emperor, whom they are tied by a oath of allegiance, but there are some Lords that are holders of rights of which they don't have to respond to anybody.

 The starting point is that all the territory is property of the Empire and then submitted to the Emperor.
 There are two different ways to invest somebody of the power on a territory.
 The first one is to give the territory as a fief (to enfeoff a Count of his County), and in this case the territory remains property of the State, it is ruled by the Count and contributes with its revenues to the goods of the Empire.
 The second one is the alodium, in which the territory becomes property of the invested person.
-It will happen that often Counts wil deal with State properties as if they were their private properties.
+It will happen that often Counts will deal with State properties as if they were their private properties.

 The highest recognizer authority, not only moral, is the one of Pope, who confirm the power of the Emperor by crowning him as for ratifying that the Emperor's power is accordinding to the God will.
-If the Emperor were excommunicated, his subjects would no more obliget to obej him.
+If the Emperor were excommunicated, his subjects would no more obliged to obej him.

 Also the Church has a hierarchical structure, with at the top the Pope and then Bishops who rule the various dioceses.
 Bishops have already substituted the civil power when this latter was not in the position of rely on the required knowledges, and soon they obtain rights over territories, as if they were true feudatory Vassals.
 Some Bishops, beyond the jurisdiction over what the diocese has received as donation, will obtain true County titles.
 Besides, also Abbeys, founded by nobles, receive jurisdiction over lands, and other rights, donations and so on.
 An interlacement of powers is rising, that quickly brings to fights between Church and Empire, between Pope and Emperor.